-Buy and hold real estate investing is a strategy in which you purchase an investment property for the long term.
-Rather than risking depreciation with a short-term rehab, buy-and-hold investors purchase real estate to generate continuous cash flow in a stable environment.
+Buy and hold real estate refers to a long-term investment strategy where an investor buys an investment property and holds it for an extended time.
+Rather than risking depreciation with short-term rehab, buy-and-hold investors purchase real estate to generate continuous cash flow in a stable environment.

-“Rental properties, such as multifamily units, offer investors rental income and asset appreciation at the same time,”said Christopher Dixon, a managing partner at Oxford Advisory Group in a press release.
+“Investors can benefit from rental income and asset appreciation through multifamily properties,”said Christopher Dixon, a managing partner at Oxford Advisory Group, in a press release.

-This article is a comprehensive guide to help you take on buy and hold residential investing, from how to find the right property to becoming a landlord.
+This article is a comprehensive guide to help you take on buy-and-hold property investing, from how to find the right property to becoming a landlord.

 While this article focuses on residential real estate, it’s worth noting that you can apply many of these steps to commercial properties.
 The main difference in a commercial buy-and-hold deal is the need for greater upfront capital, increased vacancy windows, and more expensive upkeep on average.

-Building your investment portfolio requires capital, so let’s talk about how to make yourself an ideal lendee first.
+Building your investment portfolio requires capital, so let’s talk about how to make yourself an ideal lender first.

 Once your credit score is healthy, you have more financing options available.
-You could tap into your primary residence’s equity with a home equity loan, home equity line of credit (HELOC), or a cash-out refinance.
-Alternatively, you could pursue:
+You could tap into your primary residence’s equity with a home equity loan, Home Equity Line of Credit (HELOC), or a cash-out refinance.
+Alternatively, you could pursue the following:

 Once you’ve purchased your property, it’s time to consider how to boost the property’s market value.

 Don’t break out the sledgehammer just yet!
 Unless you opted for a property that needs more than a facelift, focus your efforts on making updates that make the space more appealing to live in.
-At a minimum, consider updating:
+At a minimum, consider updating the following:

 From there, you’re ready to become a landlord.

-We recommend using TurboTenant for all of your landlording needs.
-Their all-in-one software lets landlords market unlimited properties and find top-quality tenants for $0.
+We recommend using TurboTenant for all of your landlord’s needs.
+Their all-in-one software lets landlords market unlimited properties and finds top-quality tenants for $0.
 You can even collect rent online, manage maintenance requests, and communicate with your renters directly through their platform – not to mention pay a nominal fee to access their Forms pack, which has all the supporting documents modern property managers need.